Ranthambore - The Land of Royal Bengal Tigers

 For those who are inclined towards the flora of a region, the park offers varied topography from secure forests to open scrublands.
 Vegetation is of the dry deciduous type, with dhok being the most prominent tree.
 The water bodies in Ranthambore are known to have lovely lotus flowers and water lilies.
 Among the park's other attractions is the forest rest house, Jogi Mahal, the premises of which houses the second largest banyan tree in India.

-Ruins within and around Ranthambore bear testimony to its royal past suitable places for wildlife photography.
+Ruins within and around Ranthambore bear testimony to its royal past.
 There are lake palaces, old fortifications and the majestic Ranthambore fort at a height overlooking the park.
 The forest rest house is situated at the foot of the fort within Jogi Mahal.

 Excursions in Ranthambore